 Lauren’s musical theater roles include Amalia (She Loves Me), Eliza (My Fair Lady), Julie (Carousel), Magnolia (Showboat), Maria (The Sound of Music), Maria (West Side Story), Sarah (Guys & Dolls), Cinderella (Into the Woods), Cosette (Les Misérables) and Christine (Phantom of the Opera).

-Raised in Pasadena, California, Lauren is a graduate of Yale University, where she sang leading roles and won the concerto and recital competitions, three academic prizes and the Sudler Prize for the Arts.
-She received her Masters degree from the Royal College of Music, London, and was a member of the young artist programs of the Aldeburgh Festival, the Aspen Music Festival, the Fondation Royaumont and Opéra Fuoco.
-Lauren received her earliest training as a member of the Los Angeles Children’s Chorus, singing as a chorister with Los Angeles Opera and the LA Philharmonic.
-Lauren makes her home in Paris.
+Raised in Pasadena, California, Lauren is a graduate of Yale University, where she sang won the concerto and recital competitions, three academic prizes and the Sudler Prize for the Arts.
+She is also an alumnus of the Royal College of Music, London, and was a member of the young artist programs of the Aldeburgh Festival, the Aspen Music Festival, and the Fondation Royaumont.
+Lauren received her earliest training as a member of the Los Angeles Children’s Chorus, singing as a chorister with Los Angeles Opera and the Los Angeles Philharmonic.
+She makes her home in Paris.